afellowcorn/sps_framework/README.md

 Then, open the Command Palette (Ctrl+Shift+P) and search for `Python: Select Interpreter`.
 Select the virtual environment created by poetry (it should mention a `.venv` somewhere).

-Finally, open the `main.py` file and click the green play button in the top right corner to run the game.
+Finally, open the `main.py` file and click the play button in the top right corner to run the game.

 ## Bug Reporting